LubinKerhuel/hugo/content/uxv/_index.md

   - *F.Port* receive RC channels + send telemetry
   - *Sensor for Smart.Port or F.Port* set values to send over telemetry[^Telemetry]

-Except the MATH block, theses blocks are typically connected to the dsPIC UART Rx/Tx block to send/receive the data flow from a GPS, a receiver, a radio link.
+Except the MATH block, these blocks are typically connected to the dsPIC UART Rx/Tx block to send/receive the data flow from a GPS, a receiver, a radio link.

 ## Installation

-Theses blocks are developped by Lubin Kerhuel and distributed for free with the [MPLAB device blocks for Simulink](https://www.mathworks.com/matlabcentral/fileexchange/71892-mplab-device-blocks-for-simulink) from Microchip.
+These blocks are developed by Lubin Kerhuel and distributed for free with the [MPLAB device blocks for Simulink](https://www.mathworks.com/matlabcentral/fileexchange/71892-mplab-device-blocks-for-simulink) from Microchip.

 1. Install the MPLAB Device Blocks for Microchip
 2. type *pinInfo*, click on *go to Third Part Tools folder*